sims718718/UnifiedThreatHunting/README.md

 - **Document Observations and Insights**
   - Anomalies and insights
   - Hypothesis changes
   - Techniques used
+  - Data Sources
+  - TTP coverage

 By using tools like Jira, documentation becomes a lightweight playbook.
 Our team naturally began developing structured playbooks reminiscent of @Cyb3rWard0g that were easy to reference and made reporting more efficient.
+These stories/playbooks also served as a hunt repository where we could reference previous hunts too.

 ---